 Protecting & Restoring Long Island's Peconic Bays

-It has been more than 15 years since the Peconic Estuary Program first released our plan to conserve and restore the Peconic Estuary.
+It has been more than 15 years since the Peconic Estuary Partnership first released our plan to protect and restore the Peconic Estuary (see here for the CCMP 2001).
 Much has changed since the first plan was written and therefore an updated long-term plan is necessary to continue to effectively improve the health of the estuary.

 The most effective CCMP is one that is a true representation of the East End population’s interests and voice.